AI @ Toyota

 2024 Q4

-Toyota announced a $3.3 billion joint investment with NTT to develop an AI infrastructure platform aiming for zero accidents and faster innovation, deploying generative AI agents internally.
+Toyota and NTT announced a joint investment of $3.3 billion by 2030 to build AI infrastructure and platforms aiming for zero traffic accidents and enhanced manufacturing via AI agents and cloud technology.

 2024 Q3